Geodesic Optimization for Predictive Shift Adaptation on EEG data: Results

-\paragraph{Results} We computed benchmarks for five combinations of source sites are displayed for the three metrics selected for performance evaluation, each colored box representing one method~(\figref{fig:results}).
-We first conduced model comparisons in terms of absolute performance across all baselines~(\textbf{A}). \texttt{No DA}, without domain specific re-centering, performed worse than \texttt{DO Dummy} in terms of $R^{2}$ score and MAE. \texttt{Re-center} led to a lower performance across all metrics, which can be expected as the Riemannian mean is correlated with age in our problem setting~\figref{fig:motivating_ex}.
+\textbf{HarMNqEEG data} \; We computed benchmarks for five combinations of source sites and we displayed the results for the three metrics selected for performance evaluation, each colored box representing one method~(\figref{fig:results}).
+A min-max normalization was applied to each site combinations separately across methods.
+We first conducted model comparisons in terms of absolute performance across all baselines~(\textbf{A}). \texttt{No DA}, without domain specific re-centering, performed worse than \texttt{DO Dummy} in terms of $R^{2}$ score and MAE. \texttt{Re-center} and \texttt{Re-scale} led to lower performances across all metrics, which can be expected as the Riemannian mean is correlated with age in our problem setting~\figref{fig:motivating_ex}.
+Eventhough its architecture does not include an adaptation layer, \texttt{GREEN} reached better performance than the previous methods mentionned, but lacked consistency across site combinations and metrics with large variance especially for the $R^2$ score and MAE.
 For all scores, \texttt{DO Intercept} and \proposed{} reached the best average performance with lower variance.
-A version of \figref{fig:results} (\textbf{A}) without normalization is presented in \appref{appendix:fig_no_norm}.
+A version of \figref{fig:results} \textbf{A} without normalization is presented in \appref{appendix:fig_no_norm}.
 As \texttt{DO intercept} and \proposed{} showed overlapping performance distributions, we investigated their paired split-wise (non-rescaled) score differences (\textbf{B}).
+The site-specific differences of \proposed{} scores minus \texttt{DO Intercept} are displayed with their associated p-values.
 For one site combination (Ba,Be,Cho,Co,Cu90,G,R), \texttt{DO Intercept} yielded higher $R^2$ scores, and no significant difference was found between the two methods for Ba,Co,G. Similarly, no significant difference was observed on Spearman's $\rho$ results for Cu03,M,R,S. Overall, \proposed{} significantly outperformed \texttt{DO Intercept} in five site combinations for MAE, four for Spearman's $\rho$ and three for $R^2$ score.
-Detailed results for each source-target combination are presented in \autoref{tab:results} for Spearman's $\rho$, $R^{2}$ score, and MAE.
-The bottom rows correspond to the mean performance of each method of all site combinations, and their average standard deviation (For associated boxplots, see \appref{appendix:boxplots}).
+Detailed results for each source-target combination are presented in~\appref{tab:results} for Spearman's $\rho$, $R^{2}$ score, and MAE.
+The bottom rows correspond to the mean performance of each method of all site combinations, and their average standard deviation (see \appref{appendix:boxplots} for associated boxplots).
+We expected \proposed{} to outperform the baseline methods (e.g. \texttt{DO Intercept}) whenever joint ($X$, $y$) shifts occur.
+In our experimental benchmark, \proposed{} significantly outperformed the baseline methods in some site combinations, but not all.
+This allows us to assume that not all site combinations show joint shifts.